 Any Energy Storage Resource (ESR) meeting an ERCOT-defined minimum duration threshold.

 Resources other than those described in paragraph (3) above may be redispatched as necessary to meet the requirements of this Section.
+This includes Controllable Load Resource (CLR) electing treatment pursuant to Sections 9.2.2 and 9.3.3, to be dispatched to their LSL, up to and including 0 MW, consistent with NPRR1188.

 ERCOT-proposed revisions to the minimum percentage of capacity or minimum duration threshold for ESRs used to implement the requirements of this Section will be recommended by the Technical Advisory Committee (TAC) and approved by the ERCOT Board.